cbilinski101/python-api-challenge/README.md

 Add the hotel name and the country as additional information in the hover message for each city in the map.

+Updated the line regression scatterplots - now the line regression is defined before use, and the titles and layout are all improved.
 #

 I accessed help through Xpert Learning Assiant, and various classmates using Slack.